eclipse-edc/Connector/onboarding.md

 code to transfer data from Azure Storage to S3 (and not vice-versa).
 Check out the `*Reader.java` and `*Writer.java` classes in the `transfer-file` module.

+In the `api` module the `ConsumerApiController.java` has also been upgraded quite a bit.
+It now exposes endpoints to start, check and deprovision transfer requests.

 ### Bringing it all together

 While we have deployed several cloud resources in the previous chapter, the connectors themselves still run locally.